navneetchauhan1988/AzureSentinel/Instructions/Lab 3 : Threat detection and Incident Management.md

 7. On Set Rule Logic Page ,
-   set Run query every parameter to 5 Minutes, set Suppression On , Stop running query after alert is generated keep other parameters value as default , click **Next**
+   set Run query every parameter to 5 Minutes, keep other parameters value as default , click **Next**

 8. On Incident Settings , keep the paramters value as default , click **Next**